Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Japan is unlike anywhere I have ever been — it could be another planet.
 Every moment is filled with excitement and stimulation — it’s just so different here.
 Things like Japanese trash cans and vending machine become fascinating, and yes, Japanese toilets are that good.

 On top of that, the food is universally outstanding and exquisitely prepared, even in fast food restaurants, and Japanese people are some of the most helpful and welcoming people I have ever met.
 Every destination was wild and different, from the crazy neighborhoods of Tokyo to the brash neon streets of Osaka to the calm temples and gardens of Kyoto and beyond.
-Mario and I can’t wait to return and see much, much more.
+I can’t wait to return and see much, much more.

 My highlights: Spotting a maiko in Kyoto, bar-hopping in Golden Gai in Tokyo, eating Kobe beef in Kobe, so many outstanding sunsets, having a wild seafood feast with a tuna butchering in Kyoto, the wild neon and street food of Dotonbori in Osaka, checking out Japanese fashion in Harajuku, riding the shinkansen bullet train, smooching on a Tokyo subway car and watching a little girl’s mouth fall open in amazement.

 Malta had the highest stakes of any destination this year.
 I am SO grateful that I fell madly in love with Malta right away!
 Being in Malta was like pure happiness — I enjoyed every minute, and I couldn’t wipe the smile off my face.